 News on MH370 has been dominating the Western news networks for more than a month, but with little in-depth coverage on the families of the missing Chinese passengers.
 In this article read about the cultural and social factors that affect their grief stricken public outbursts and what this tragedy means for them in the future.

-Do you know how to network with the Chinese?
 There are now a number of events in China and abroad where Westerners can meet new Chinese friends and business contacts.
 However, if you do not understand how to create a personal connection with the Chinese, you may find your efforts coming up short.

 Learning to speak Chinese has become increasingly important to many in the international business community, but still presents many difficulties for the Western learner.
 However, focusing on the right issues can provide a key advantage in one’s studies, as outlined in this article.